About OpenSanctions

 Team

 The development and maintenance of OpenSanctions is coordinated by a for-profit entity (OpenSanctions Datenbanken GmbH) that offers bulk data subscriptions and API access to the data.
 Its goal is to produce financial sustainability that allows us to keep the data available and reliable on an ongoing basis.
+Our team handles the maintenance of the database, and its commercial distribution.

 From 2017 to 2019, maintenance of the crawlers was assumed by Tarashish Mishra at the Organized Crime and Corruption Reporting Project.
-You can see a list of those who have contributed crawlers on Github.
+You can see a full list of those who have contributed crawlers on Github.

 We'd also like to thank Marc da Costa, Paul May and Tony Bowden for their tireless advice on the project.